 If you have to create 30-100 new designs every 3 months or less, how much time and energy can you put into each one?
 Having seasonless collections allows designers to fully work through and test new styles.
 When I was doing assistant design, fitting, and pattern work with fashion brands, it was common for designers to include styles they weren’t totally happy with just because they had a minimum number to hit and a tight deadline.
 Some brands also end up having to rush styles due to the tight deadlines so they don’t have time for proper fittings.

-A recent addition to MATTER’s collection, their Work Jumpsuit, took 15 months to design, test, fit, and develop the final pattern! 😮 This kind of attention and work put into one style would be impossible if it wasn’t for their seasonless model.
+For example MATTER’s ‘work jumpsuit’ (pictured), took 15 months to design, test, fit, and develop the final pattern! 😮 This kind of attention and work put into one style would’ve been impossible if it wasn’t for their seasonless model.

 It also means designers can create pieces that work with their existing and best-selling styles.
 Instead of coming up with a totally new collection, designers can focus on augmenting the existing collection — maybe a new bottom that works with the popular tops or a layering piece to go with the best-selling dresses.
 Brands can work on creating a more versatile and functional collection instead of trying to sell a whole new set of clothes every season.

 Less Pressure on Factories